 I can’t remember the first time I saw a photo of Machu Picchu, it must have been a few years ago.
-I didn’t know exactly where it was or how you got there but I knew I wanted to go and Machu Picchu was probably one of the reasons towards me wanting to travel South America this year so I was very excited to get to Cusco and start looking into booking the trip.
+I didn’t know exactly where it was or how you got there but I knew I wanted to go and Machu Picchu was probably one of the reasons towards me wanting to travel South America this year so I was very excited to get to Cusco and start looking into booking the trip to Machu Picchu on a budget!

 Just quickly I’ll say that online I had read to pre book this trip well in advance but I didn’t know when I would reach Peru and from other experiences I know that companies tell you to pre-book online and then charge you way more than it would cost to book it once you’re there in Peru.

-February is the low season in southern Peru too and the Inca trail is actually closed for this month so I knew that it wouldn’t be a problem getting a trip and entry into the site as they are limited to a certain number per day.
+February is the low season in Southern Peru too and the Inca trail is actually closed for this month so I knew that it wouldn’t be a problem getting a trip to Machu Picchu from Cusco and entry into the site as they are limited to a certain number per day.

-You can of course do the trip by yourself but because I was on my own I opted for an organised trip.
+You can of course do the trip by yourself but because I was travelling solo around South America and Peru I opted for an organised trip to Machu Picchu.

 I don’t want to dwell on it but I’ll start by saying that the first day of this trip was awful!
 Luckily the second day when I went to Machu Picchu was great so I left the trip on a high but this is basically what happened…